andreifoldes/o-timeusediary/docs/deployment.md

 ### Mobile Optimization

-O-ELIDDI is mobile-responsive by default, but consider:
+O-TUD is mobile-responsive by default, but consider:

 - Testing on various device sizes
 - Optimizing activity names for small screens